Electron Dynamics in Neutron Scattering with Hydrogen Atoms: Model and method

 \section{Model and method}

-In our model, the three-body system contains the neutron and the hydrogen atom composed of an electron and a proton.
-This system exhibits two distinct types of interactions: the neutron-proton (n-p) interaction and the electron-proton (e-p) interaction.
-During the scattering process, the neutron is incident to the hydrogen atom.
-As a result, the electron in the hydrogen atom becomes ionized.
-COLTRIMS can be utilized to detect the momentum spectrum of the electron.
-The masses of neutrons, protons and electrons are denoted as $m_{n}$, $m_{p}$, and $m_{e}$ respectively. $\boldsymbol{r}_n$, $\boldsymbol{r}_p$, and $\boldsymbol{r}_e$ represent the respective coordinates of the neutron, the proton and the electron.
-The Hamiltonian can be written as
+In our theoretical model, the three-body system consists of a neutron, a proton and an electron.
+There are only two types of interactions in this system: the n-p interaction and the Coulomb interaction bwtween the proton and the electron.
+Masses of the neutron, the proton and the electron are denoted as $m_{n}$, $m_{p}$ and $m_{e}$, respectively.
+Coordinates of the neutrons, the protons and the electrons are represented by $\boldsymbol{r}_{n}$, $\boldsymbol{r}_{p}$ and $\boldsymbol{r}_{e}$, respectively.
+The Hamiltonian of this system in the atomic unit is written as

-where $\Delta$ represents the Laplace operator, $V$ is the potential including the Columb interaction and the neutron-proton interaction $V_{N}$. $V$ can be given as
+where $\Delta$ represents the the Laplace operator and $V_{N}$ denotes the n-p interaction.
+The last term is the Coulomb potential.